 Imagine what message it sends a child when Daddy and Mommy teach that God wants all our animals to be fed before we feed ourselves (Talmud, Brachot 40a).
 Imagine what message it sends our child when Daddy and Mommy teach that God watches us to see if we are being compassionate to the animals in our midst (Talmud, Bava Metzia 85a.).
 And imagine what message we bequeath to our children when we say that to become truly righteous and spiritually fulfilled, we must cultivate a sensitivity towards animals, as it says "A righteous person knows the needs of the animal" (Proverbs 12:10)!

 Perhaps this is why God specifically made Noah build an ark to save all the animals during the Flood.
-After all, God could have easily made a miracle where the animals were saved without Noah needing to slave away for 40 days and nights meticulously tending to the care of each animal in the ark and even sharing his own table with them (Malbim, Genesis 6:21).
+After all, God could have easily made a miracle where the animals were saved without Noah needing to slave away for a year meticulously tending to the care of each animal in the ark and even sharing his own table with them (Malbim, Genesis 6:21).
 One could answer that this was precisely to highlight that the concept of being the "caretakers of the Garden" didn't end with Adam and Eve but is an essential responsibility of mankind for all time.
 Additionally, one can also say that the way we treat animals is a reflection of the way we treat people.
 In the Bible, we observe the repeating story of how a loving shepherd is chosen by God to lead the spiritual flock of the Jewish people after previously demonstrating his dedication to a flock of sheep (Midrash, Shemot Rabah 2:2).
 A barometer for one's sensitivity towards other people can be seen in how we treat the animals in our midst.
 This emphasis on caring for animals can be a way to further those feelings of sensitivity that may eventually lead to goodwill for all mankind.

 There is a final fascinating perspective that the Torah is teaching us.
 Animals can serve as our teachers.
 There are God-given qualities inherent in the instinctual habits and mannerisms of the animals around us that can actually serve to inspire humans to achieve greater heights of spiritual fulfillment.
 For example, the very first law in the Code of Jewish Laws is, "Rabbi Yehuda ben Taima said, 'Be as bold as a leopard, light as an eagle, swift as a deer and strong as a lion to do the will of your Father in Heaven'" (Avos 5:20).
 Poignantly, this is placed as the first law in a book of Jewish legalities.This idea is most evident in the statement of Rabbi Yochanan, "If the Torah had not been given we could have learnt modesty from the cat, honesty from the ant, chastity from the dove, and good manners from the rooster."
 (Talmud, Eiruvin 100b).
 Perhaps we can learn from a dog the power of devotion, loyalty or even having a positive attitude.